-ITRC PVI Project Snapshot: In February 2012, the ITRC Petroleum Vapor Intrusion (PVI) Team began development of a web-based technical and regulatory (Tech Reg) guidance document and an Internet-based training course that describes a multiple lines of evidence approach for evaluating PVI.
+ITRC PVI Project Snapshot: In February 2012, the ITRC Petroleum Vapor Intrusion (PVI) Team began development of a web-based technical and regulatory guidance document and an Internet-based training course that describes a multiple lines of evidence approach for evaluating PVI.
 The guidance document and training course will describe the differences between chlorinated and petroleum vapors in the vadose zone.
-A comprehensive practical methodology for investigating and mitigating sites for PVI will be developed.
-The ITRC PVI guidance document is expected to expand on the EPA OUST PVI policy document (currently in draft) and develop investigative approaches for sources of petroleum discharges for site types including:
+A comprehensive practical methodology will be developed for screening, investigating, and mitigating sites for PVI.
+The ITRC PVI guidance document is expected to expand on the EPA OUST PVI policy document (currently in draft) and develop investigative approaches for a variety of petroleum site types including:

 Targeted Users: Target users are engaged in vapor intrusion issues at petroleum hydrocarbon contaminated sites (i.e., gas stations, refineries and storage terminals, heating oil facilities, military installations).

 ITRC PVI Document Chapter Outline (Draft)

 Problem Statement: As was the case back in 2004 when the original ITRC Vapor Intrusion Team was formed is the same today – the vapor intrusion pathway remains one of the top environmental issues for state agencies.
 In fact, the results of the ITRC State Priorities Survey have ranked vapor intrusion in the Top 4 every year for the last five years.
 The ITRC Vapor Intrusion Team had a highly successful Internet-based training (over 2,700 participants with the largest class of 451) and classroom training (almost 2,000).